-As a MYZONE user, you know that monitoring your heart rate in real time is essential to holding yourself accountable.
-But did you also know that it’s a helpful indicator of your cardiovascular health?
+Monitoring your heart rate in real time is essential to holding yourself accountable.
+But did you also know that it's a helpful indicator of your cardiovascular health?
+This is where heart rate recovery comes into play.

-Enter the concept of heart rate recovery.
-You may have heard us talk about this before, but it is important enough that we want to dedicate some time to explain what it is, why it is a key value for you to know, and how to track it with your MYZONE belt.
+You may have heard us talk about heart rate recovery before, but it's important enough to explain what it is, why it's a key metric, and how to track it with your MYZONE belt.

 Heart rate recovery refers to the speed at which our heart rate decreases after a bout of exercise.
 It's usually measured in the minute following exercise.

 Before we go any further, let’s explain a little more about what heart rate recovery means from a physiological perspective.

 When we begin to exercise, our sympathetic nervous system (think “fight-or-flight” mode) activates and our parasympathetic nervous system (think “rest-and-digest” mode) withdraws.
 This causes an increase in heart rate, along with other physiological responses associated with exercise like increased blood pressure and decreased blood flow to our digestive organs.

 Upon cessation of exercise, the opposite occurs, causing a decrease in our heart rate and a return of our body toward homeostasis.
 Our nervous system’s ability to alternate between sympathetic and parasympathetic activation can have significant consequences for our health, as will be explained in the next section.